SantiiRepair/bitgocho/test/multitracker/README.txt

   it gets old and the load tails off, remove the .torrent file from some or most of the trackers' allowed_dirs.
-The clients will automatically skip off the trackers that have removed it, and attach to the ones that still have it.
-Tracker-to-tracker bandwidth for these torrents will automatically discontinue from trackers that no longer support it.
+The clients will automatically skip off the trackers that have removed it, and attach to the ones that still have it.  tracker-to-tracker bandwidth for these torrents will automatically discontinue from trackers that no longer support it.
 As a result, you can save bandwidth, and save T2T for when you really need it.